felagund1789/movierama-react/README.md

 - **Infinite Scrolling**: Just scroll down and the movies keep coming.
 - **Responsive Design**: The app is designed to work seamlessly across various devices and screen sizes.
 - **Accessibility**: The app uses `rem` units for better accessibility and scalability.
+- **Dark Mode**: Automatically switches between light and dark themes based on the user's system preferences.

 ## Screenshots